microsoftgraph/microsoft-graph-docs-contrib/concepts/education-concept-overview.md

 ##  Enable your teachers to create assignments at the click of a buttion using Assignments APIs (preview)
-Microsoft Teams in EDU is a digital hub that brings conversations, content, and apps together in one place for classrooms.
-Teams provides a [rich set of extensbility points](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/apps/apps-overview) for application developers including creating Tabs, Connectors, Bots.
-The Graph API also includes an extension surface area that allows for Rest API Integration into Teams.
-It provides the ability for an application to work with assignments and submissions within Teams.
+Microsoft Teams in Office 365 service is a digital hub that brings conversations, content, and apps together in one place for classrooms.
+Teams provides a [rich set of extensbility points](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/apps/apps-overview) for application developers including creating Tabs, Connectors, Bots and APIs in Microsoft Graph to work with assignments and submissions within Teams.

 ![Teams Assignments](images/AssignmentsInTeams.PNG)